rooteco/tweetscape-experiments/README.md

 ```

 You must prefix blog posts with `blog.<your-slug-here>.mdx`.
-Otherwise, I'll just link to whatever your blog post filename points to; this works just like Remix's file system based routing (e.g. `elonmusk.feed.mdx` 🡢 `/elonmusk/feed` while `blog.feed.mdx` 🡢 `/blog/feed`).
+Otherwise, I'll just link to whatever your blog post filename points to; this works just like [Remix's file system based routing](https://remix.run/docs/en/v1/guides/routing#nested-urls-without-nesting-layouts):

+- `elonmusk.feed.mdx` 🡢 `/elonmusk/feed`
+- `blog.feed.mdx` 🡢 `/blog/feed`

-You must also remember to populate the required front matter at the beginning of the `.mdx` file.
+You must also remember to populate the required front matter at the beginning of the `.mdx` file:
-Ex:

 ```
 ---